November 13, 2020 by Ron Hetrick

 To understand a specific market, there are a number of things you should consider:

 In times of incredibly tight labor markets, it is critical to widen the hiring net as broadly as possible and be willing to upskill your own talent if you want them to stay with you.
 Every occupation has a baseline set of skills that are often shared broadly amongst industries.
 For instance, entry-level jobs like cashiers, retail sales associates, warehouse associates, and telemarketers all require skills like communication, attention to detail, customer service, basic math, and problem-solving.
 Those are some of the key building blocks and companies would do well to make sure that their hiring focuses on the most core or essential skills and holds back the more advanced, nuanced, or harder-to-find skills—if they want to cast the broad net.

 Consider scaling back things like required degrees, prior industry experience, years of experience, and too many skills requirements to increase the size of your candidate pool and make it easier for people to apply.
 And if you really need those additional skills, consider offering them during onboarding or via job training once they get hired.
 Again, those skills are important.
 It is just going to be tough finding what you need with a lower labor force participation rate and increasing wages.
 Get excellent and efficient at training and mentoring.
 Build the workforce you want and try to avoid hiring a ready-made workforce you cannot afford.

 To say the least, it is odd to be talking about low labor force participation in a time when unemployment is so high and so many Americans have seen economic hardship.
-This trend will have a wide array of market influencing and shaping effects over companies, regions, people, and policymakers.
+This wage inflation trend will have a wide array of market influencing and shaping effects over companies, regions, people, and policymakers.
+We don’t know if current rates are a trend or if they’ll become the new baseline.
 As a result, we will work to stay up on the trends.

 Now you have the big picture.
 Next, let’s break down how these important issues result in recruiting challenges and how data can help improve your hiring strategy.